abidhasansojib/Phish/README.md

 ## Table of Contents
 - ### Installation
-- Just clone this repo and run the puthon file.
+- Just clone this repo and run the python file.

 ## Installation
  ```